hoangsonww/SymptomSync-Health-App/README.md

 SymptomSync offers a range of features to help users manage their health effectively:

 - **Medication Reminders**: Schedule, edit, and delete recurring or one‑off med alerts.
+  - **QR/Barcode Scanning**: Scan medication QR codes to auto-fill details.
+This can save time and reduce errors when entering medication information!
 - **Appointment Tracking**: Log upcoming appointments with date/time and manage them.
 - **Health Logs**: Record symptoms, mood, vitals, and notes; visualize trends over time.
 - **Dashboard Visualizations**: Interactive charts for severity trends, symptom & mood distribution, and more.